-GIS is a powerful tool that has been successfully implemented to help address a number of significant health issues ranging from disease management to improved services.
+GIS crawling into the Health sector is a powerful tool that has been successfully implemented to help address a number of significant health issues ranging from disease management to improved services.

 The increasing utilization of Geographic Information Systems (GIS) technology over the past several decades has transformed health and human services (HHS) and given new eyes to public health professionals, researchers, and hospital and health system employees – as well as the public they serve.